Background

 The DSM gives this example, helps fellow students write papers but is unable to write his or her own paper.

-When a masochist fails at these attempts at self-sabotage, it's self-destruction.
+When a masochist fails at these attempts at self-sabotage, at self-destruction, the masochist reacts with rage, depression, anxiety and guilt.

 It's like a mirror human, an inverted human.

-Where other people react with rage, depression, anxiety and guilt to failure, the masochist reacts with the same range of emotions, negative affectivity to success, to love.
+Where other people react with rage, depression, anxiety and guilt to failure, the masochist reacts with the same range of emotions, negative affectivity, to success, to love.

 Freud called some of these behaviors parapraxis.